 <TH COLSPAN=”2″><BR><H3>TABLE TITLE</H3>

-I found several plugins which are able to solve the problem, but with a major limitation; except one.
-Before telling the name of that particular plugin, I would like to elaborate on the major problem that I found while studying on different table plugins for WordPress.
+I found several plugins which are able to solve the problem, but with one or two major limitations; except one.
+Before talking about that particular plugin, I would like to elaborate on the major problems that I found while studying different table plugins for WordPress.

 The inconvenient setback that I have noticed in almost every plugin is, the tables created with these plugins are merely responsive in type and they are not compatible with all kinds of devices.
-Good thing is that I found the Ninja Tables plugin responsive and made my respective responsive table by choosing this awesome tool.
+Good thing is that I found the Ninja Tables plugin which truly was responsive and helped me make a beautiful, interactive table very quickly.

 A comparison is one of the toughest activities users perform on the internet.
-In most of the cases, it’s an obvious step your expected visitors will perform before buying a product, signing up for a membership, or requesting a quote.
-And that’s where comparison tables jump in to make our life a bit easier by visually representing to us a large amount of data.
+In most of the cases, it’s an obvious step your visitors take every time before buying a product, signing up for a membership, or requesting a quote.
+And that’s where comparison tables jump in to make our life a bit easier by visually representing a large amount of data.